Glutinous-Rice-Flour

 • Chewy and Stretchy Texture: In many meals, glutinous rice flour helps provide a distinctive chewy and stretchy texture that may be quite gratifying and pleasurable.

-• Subtle Sweetness: Glutinous rice flour is a versatile component for both sweet and savory recipes thanks to its mild, somewhat sweet flavor.
+• Subtle Sweetness: Glutinous rice flour is a versatile component for both sweet and savoury recipes thanks to its mild, somewhat sweet flavour.

 • Quick Cooking: This flour cooks rather rapidly, making it a practical choice for kitchens that are busy.